Operations > Computing > FAQ > Computing Labs

 Linux Lab (Sieg 118)

-The EE linux lab systems require an EE account to access.
+The EE linux lab systems require an EE account for access though authentication is done these days via UW NetID.
 Available linux systems:

 - Dell 9020 OptiPlex